Tithing: Fact, Fiction, or Fraud?

 THE WORK OF THE CHURCH

-"For whosoever shall call upon the name of the Lord shall be saved.
+"For whosoever shall call on the name of the Lord shall be saved.
 How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?
 And how shall they preach, except they be sent? as it is written, How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things" (Rom.10:13-15 KJV).

 It takes a vast amount of effort, time, talent, and money to preach and teach the truth of God to this sick and dying world.
 Although God could supply all of the material needs of the church and its work if he wanted to, he expects us to adopt the attitude of giving and supporting his work as part of our spiritual growth process.
 See Matt.28:19-20.